amrography/apc-extension/README.md

 Apply custom CSS to iframes (Notebook, Extension view, etc)

-> **important**
+> [!IMPORTANT]
-> When you start VSCode and have a tab open with an iframe, you must reopen that tab for the styles to take effect.
+> If you have an open iframe tab when starting VSCode, reopen it to apply the styles.

 ```jsonc
   "apc.iframe.style": "/Users/path/style.css",